-As the severity of the pandemic continues, in just a matter of a few months, the first COVID-19 vaccines have been researched, developed and are now being deployed under emergency use authorization, starting with our frontline healthcare workers.
+In just a matter of a few months, the first COVID-19 vaccines have been researched, developed and are being deployed under emergency use authorization.
 Because these vaccines are new and the target of misinformation online, there may be apprehension about vaccine safety and efficacy.

 We’ve asked our Yale New Haven Health experts to help clarify what we know about the vaccines and their current safety profiles.

 What Do We Know About the Safety of the Available Vaccines?

 All of the data that are available indicate that the Pfizer, Moderna and Johnson & Johnson vaccines are safe.
 The Pfizer vaccine consists of genetic material called mRNA, which stimulates the immune system to protect against the virus.
 The vaccine material breaks down quickly after it’s absorbed into cells and it does not impact our genes.
 The Moderna vaccine works in the same way.

 The COVID-19 vaccines are new, but RNA vaccines have been around for the better part of the last decade.
 Experts have been researching this method to develop vaccines against other illnesses including influenza, Ebola and the Zika virus.
 Those years of scientific development helped researchers get to the point where we are today.

 The Johnson & Johnson vaccine is the latest to be approved for emergency use by the Food and Drug Administration.
 It is different from the Pfizer and Moderna vaccines and only requires a single dose.

 While all of the COVID-19 vaccines are still being studied, it’s important to note that they had to be approved by the FDA before they were cleared for use.
 After a multi-step process to approve a vaccine, the FDA, along with the CDC, will continue to monitor the safety of COVID-19 vaccines to rapidly detect safety problems if they exist.